 Can my child change groups if they don't like it?

 We encourage parents to work with the group clinician and discuss the current status and concerns of the child's participation in group therapy.
 Each case can be assessed individually.
-If there is evidence of a therapeutic need to change groups, a plan will be developed to transition to a more appropriate group placement.
+If there is evidence of a therapeutic need to change groups, a plan will be developed to transition the client to a more appropriate group.

-How do I know how my child is progressing in the group?
+How do I know if my child is progressing in the group?

-The therapeutic process can be very individualized based on each client.
+The therapeutic process is individualized based on each client.
 Progress in a group setting can look very different than progress in an individual or one-on-one setting.
-We find progress to include being able to adapt to the group routine and dynamics as well as increasing participation on a week to week basis.
-Therapeutically, progress can also be further assessed by the client's ability to demonstrate understanding, application of learned skill in the group and another environmental setting as well as work through conflict as it arises.
-As always, parent engagement is key to the progress of each client's participation at Social Sparks and is encouraged.
+Our clinicians develop treatment plans for all clients and monitor and rate the client's progress toward goals and objectives weekly.
+Progress can include being able to adapt to the group routine and dynamics as well as increasing participation on a week-to-week basis.
+Therapeutically, progress can be further assessed by the client's ability to demonstrate an understanding of skills, their application of learned skills in the group, and the ability to work through conflict as it arises.
+Generalization of skills outside of the group setting is based on the individual client, their progress in the group setting, and the support available in other environments to carry out the skills.
+As always, family engagement is key to the progress of each client's participation at Social Sparks and is encouraged.

 If I have concerns, who can I direct them to?

-For group and individual therapy services, it is always encouraged that initial concerns, worries or questions be brought directly to the acting/providing clinician.
+For group and individual therapy services, families are always encouraged to bring initial concerns or questions directly to the provider or clinician.
 This is best practice in working towards the client's treatment goals.
 If that has been done and concerns still arise, please feel free to contact Kristen Spencer at 401-475-0653 or by email at firstname.lastname@example.org.

-What happens if I miss group or my appointment?
+What happens if I miss my appointment for group or individual services?

-At Social Sparks we understand that emergencies arise and that there are times when appointments must be cancelled due to factors outside of the client's control.
-We make every effort to work with families when these occasions arise to maintain the client's placement in group.
+At Social Sparks, we understand that emergencies arise and that there are times when appointments must be canceled due to factors outside of the client's control.
+We make every effort to work with families when these occasions arise to maintain the client's placement in the group.
 If there becomes a pattern of repetitive cancellations for group therapy sessions, a $25 fee will be charged for each missed session.
 Unless an arrangement has been made with the front office, the balance must be paid before returning to therapy.
-For individual therapy services, the providing clinicians maintain the right to end services after three no show/call appointments or chronic cancelling of appointments.
-The $25 no show/call fee also applies.
+For individual therapy services, the provider or clinician maintains the right to end services after three no-shows/call appointments or chronic canceling of appointments.
+The $25 no-show/call fee also applies.